 In the soybean market specifically, our farmers who grow, tend and harvest soybeans are the first essential partners in this process.
 But they are only one link in a robust supply chain.
 We also rely on truck drivers, processors, crushers, merchandisers, retailers and exporters to fulfill our duty.
 These people continue to work hard and adapt to these difficult and changing times, and to them we are grateful.

 USB is also working to keep our farmers, key stakeholders and the media informed.
-We are continuing our work to support domestic and international programs to create opportunities for U.S.-grown soybeans.
-Our staff continues to analyze market conditions, examine trends, stay connected with the industry and build new relationships and programs to help ensure soy remains a reliable source of food, fiber, fuel and more during, and after, this crisis.
+We are continuing to support domestic and international programs to create opportunities for U.S.-grown soybeans.
+Our staff continues to analyze market conditions, examine trends, stay connected with the industry and build new relationships and programs to help ensure soy remains a reliable source of food, fiber, fuel and more during, and after, this health crisis.

 We’re continuously monitoring the situation and following guidance for best practices and safe work protocols from the proper authorities.
 USB has always placed a premium on face-to-face relationships and has fully adopted technology that helps us stay connected to farmers and other value chain partners.
-As our farmer-leaders work to ensure the implementation of programs to drive demand, we have embraced virtual organizational communications technology like never before.
+As our farmer-leaders work to ensure the implementation of programs to drive demand and value, we have embraced virtual organizational communications technology like never before.

 - The U.S. Soy community recognizes that farmers are faced with varying levels of stress resulting from a host of concerns, the coronavirus pandemic, weather issues, market disruptions and other farm stressors.